Dempsey Hall 135

 How long does it take for my spot to be held?

 We process requests the next business day.
 It then takes one additional day to fully activate your account.

 Can I change my Titan Takeoff day after I pay the $100 deposit?

 If you need to change your Titan Takeoff date, please contact email@example.com for assistance.

 AP, IB or CLEP Scores

-Please refer to our AP chart for information on the scores you need to qualify for credits at UW Oshkosh.
+Please refer to yours respective chat below to view more information about scores you need to qualify for credits at UW Oshkosh.

 What is the school code for sending my AP scores?